lx9182/disaster-response/README.md

 # Disaster Response Pipeline Project
-In this project, you'll apply these skills to analyze disaster data from Appen (formally Figure 8) to build a model for an API that classifies disaster messages.
+In this project, we'll apply these skills to analyze disaster data from Appen (formally Figure 8) to build a model for an API that classifies disaster messages.

 ## File Structure
 ~~~~~~~